anaef/nginx-lws/doc/Directives.md

 > [!NOTE]
 > The term *memory* in the context of lws-nginx and Lua states generally refers to the memory
-> allocated by the Lua state per se, i.e., through its memory allocator.
-This memory does *not*
+> allocated by the Lua states per se, i.e., through their memory allocators.
+This memory does
-> include memory allocated outside of the Lua state, such as in Lua C libraries or NGINX.
+> *not* include memory allocated outside of Lua states, such as in Lua C libraries or NGINX.

 ### lws_gc *gc*